 My challenge for 2024 was to cover the 675 miles of walking between the eastern and western mainland extremities of the British Isles, namely Lowestoft Ness in Suffolk and Dunmore Head on the Dingle Peninsula in western Ireland.
 I completed this solo and unsupported walk in 40 days, raising £3,300 for Parkinson’s UK in the process.
 You can find further details on the E2W tab and follow my journey on the BLOG tab above.

-My challenge this year was the Camino Francés across northern Spain in April/May, a 32-day trek that I undertook solo and unsupported.
+My challenge for 2025 was the Camino Francés across northern Spain in April/May, a 32-day trek that I undertook solo and unsupported.
 Having said that, I was joined along most of the route by dozens of other pilgrims, all heading purposefully for Santiago de Compostela in the north-western province of Galicia.

 As for the future, I am always looking out for new walking challenges, so watch this space!
 Meanwhile please feel free to follow me on Instagram: @ nickletjog where I post photos of my regular walks in the Chilterns and further afield.